bwittenbrook3/middleman-gumby/README.md

-# Middleman::Gumby
+# MiddlemanGumby

-TODO: Write a gem description
+A simple gem to use the Gumby framework in Middleman apps.

 ## Installation